 Our business may be adversely affected by market and economic volatility experienced by the U.S. and global economies, the real estate industry as a whole and/or the local economies in the markets in which our properties are located.
-Such adverse conditions may be due to, among other issues, rising inflation and interest rates, volatility in the public equity and debt markets, labor market challenges and international economic and other conditions, including pandemics, geopolitical instability (such as the war in Ukraine), sanctions and other conditions beyond our control.
+Such adverse conditions may be due to, among other issues, rising inflation and interest rates, volatility in the public equity and debt markets, labor market challenges and international economic and other conditions, including pandemics, geopolitical instability (such as the conflicts in Ukraine and the Middle East), sanctions and other conditions beyond our control.
 These current conditions, or similar conditions existing in the future, may adversely affect our results of operations, financial condition and ability to pay dividends as a result of one or more of the following, among other potential consequences:

-- the financial condition of our tenants may be adversely affected, which may result in lower rents or tenant defaults; - current or potential tenants may delay or postpone entering into long-term net leases with us; - the ability to borrow on acceptable terms and conditions may be limited or unavailable, which could reduce our ability to pursue acquisitions, dispositions and refinance existing debt, reduce our returns from acquisition and disposition activities, increase our future interest expense and reduce our ability to make cash distributions to our stockholders; - our ability to access the capital markets may be restricted at a time when we would like, or need, to access those markets, which could have an impact on our flexibility to react to changing economic and business conditions; - the recognition of impairment charges on or reduced values of our properties, which may adversely affect our results of operations or limit our ability to dispose of assets at attractive prices and may reduce the availability of financing; - reduced values of our properties may limit our ability to dispose of assets at attractive prices or to obtain debt financing secured by our properties; - our line of credit lenders could refuse to fund their financing commitment to us or could fail and we may not be able to replace the financing commitment of any such lenders on favorable terms, or at all; and - one or more counterparties to our derivative financial instruments could default on their obligations to us, or could fail, increasing the risk that we may not realize the benefits of these instruments.
+- the financial condition of our tenants may be adversely affected, which may result in lower rents or tenant defaults; - current or potential tenants may delay or postpone entering into long-term net leases with us; - the ability to borrow on acceptable terms and conditions may be limited or unavailable, which could reduce our ability to pursue acquisitions, dispositions and refinance existing debt, reduce our returns from acquisition and disposition activities, increase our future interest expense and reduce our ability to make cash distributions to our stockholders; - our ability to access the capital markets may be restricted at a time when we would like, or need, to access those markets, which could have an impact on our flexibility to react to changing economic and business conditions; - the recognition of impairment charges on or reduced values of our properties, which may adversely affect our results of operations or limit our ability to dispose of assets at attractive prices and may reduce the availability of financing; - our line of credit lenders could refuse to fund their financing commitment to us, or could fail, and we may not be able to replace the financing commitment of any such lenders on favorable terms, or at all; and - one or more counterparties to our derivative financial instruments could default on their obligations to us, or could fail, increasing the risk that we may not realize the benefits of these instruments.